ServiceInnovationLab/common-data-model/README.md

 It is shared here as a draft as at 8th May 2018 for comment, analysis and the Service Innovation Lab team are assessing it for our needs in developing reusable components for government services.

+Please note all parts of this Common Data Model are released under a Creative Commons By Attribution licence.

 Comments and feedback welcome please.